 The largest work in the show is Cosmos.
 How would you describe it?

-It’s a painted aluminium gated structure.
-There’s three large open panels, 3.5 metres high by 2.6 wide.
+It’s a painted aluminium gate structure.
+There’s three large open panels, 3.5 metres high.
 They lean inwards and are supported by angled braces.
-The panels are painted gloss black and the internal braces are painted with colour gradients.
+The panels are painted gloss black; some of the panels’ inner surfaces and some faces of the internal braces are painted with colour gradients.

 Why call it Cosmos?

 I wanted to suggest something infinite while using basic materials and forms—containing the uncontainable.